odysen/infra_website/README.md

 For those who wish to contribute, including Odysen Developers:

-1. Make a fork of the repository
+1. Make a fork of the repository.
+2. **Switch to the `dev` branch**.
+Changes made to `main` will be **rejected**.
 2. Once you are satisfied with your changes to the code, make a pull request and await approval for a merge.

 <h3>Documentations that might help</h3>